Head of Department: Matthew Lloyd

 Task 1: Biophysical Interactions Test Stimulus-based short answer questions referring to the biophysical components that make Sydney what it is.

-Task 2: Senior Geography Project Self-selected topic investigating an issue that involves designing and conducting geographical research; both primary and secondary
+Task 2: Senior Geography Project investigation of an issue that involves designing and conducting geographical research; both primary and secondary

 Task 3: Semester 2 Examination formal written examination of the geographical skills learnt throughout the year and the topics studied in the Preliminary Course.
 Includes multiple choice, short answers and extended response.